-Off-page SEO includes link building strategies.
+Off-page SEO includes link-building strategies.
 Building links from other websites signals search engine crawlers that your website is trustworthy and authoritative.
 Search engine ranking factors include the website’s “Expertise, Authoritativeness, & Trustworthiness (EAT)” and “social media marketing”.

 User Interaction Signals

 Search engine optimization helps in reducing the bounce rate of your website.
 Bounce rate is yet another factor that will stop your website from ranking.
-Bounce rate represents users that don’t find answers on your website for their search queries, or who visit one page and then “bounce”, or leave your site.
+The bounce rate represents users that don’t find answers on your website for their search queries, or who visit one page and then “bounce”, or leave your site.
 When the bounce rate is high, search engines consider your website less trustworthy and will remove your ranking from the first page.